defektive/defektive.github.io/content/how_to/Phishing Credential Harvesting and Beyond/35-basic-cred-harvest.md

 ## Create a new group to be our target

+We can download the CSV template and populate it with our users we found earlier.
+Then import the CSV template.

 ![New Gophish Group](/static/how-to-phishing/gophish-new-group.png)

 - Create new Campaign that uses the above.